 While we may think of low mood or other challenges as adult problems, they can affect people at any age.
 Children and teens can experience mental illnesses like depression.
 Sometimes it can be difficult for adults to understand how difficult children’s problems can be because we look at their problems through adult eyes.
 But the pressures of growing up can be very hard for some children.
 It’s important that we remind ourselves that while their problems may seem unimportant to us, they can feel overwhelming to young people.
 It’s important to take depression in young people seriously.

 We all experience changes in our mood.
 Sometimes we feel energetic, full of ideas, or irritable, and other times we feel sad or down.
 But these moods usually don’t last long, and we can go about our daily lives.
 Depression and bipolar disorder are two mental illnesses that change the way people feel and make it hard for them to go about their daily routine.

-For every woman, having a baby is a challenging time, both physically and emotionally.
-It is natural for many new mothers to have mood swings after delivery, feeling joyful one minute and depressed the next.
-These feelings are sometimes known as the “baby blues”, and often go away within 10 days of delivery.
-However, some women may experience a deep and ongoing depression which lasts much longer.
+Bringing a new baby into the family can be challenging at the best of times, both physically and emotionally.
+It is natural for new parents to experience mood swings, feeling joyful one minute and depressed the next.
+These feelings are sometimes known as the “baby blues,” and often go away soon after birth.
+However, some parents may experience a deep and ongoing depression that lasts much longer.
 This is called postpartum depression.

 Weather often affects people’s moods.
 Sunlight breaking through clouds can lift our spirits, while a dull, rainy day may make us feel a little gloomy.
 While noticeable, these shifts in mood generally do not affect our ability to cope with daily life.
 Some people, however, are vulnerable to a type of depression that follows a seasonal pattern.
 For them, the shortening days of late autumn are the beginning of a type of clinical depression that can last until spring.
 This condition is called “Seasonal Affective Disorder,” or SAD.